-Please refer to the statements of cash flow for more information relating to cash and cash equivalents.
+Please refer to the statements of cash flow of the Bankøs 2018 AFS for more information relating to cash and cash equivalents.

-- Financial Assets at Fair Value Through Profit or Loss at P10.0 billion was higher by P7.1 billion from P2.9 billion attributed mainly to the purchases of various investment securities, net of sold and matured securities. - Financial Assets at Fair Value Through Other Comprehensive Income (FVOCI) was lower at P51.7 billion as of December 31, 2018, a decline of P18.1 billion or by 25.9% from the P69.8 billion level as of December 31, 2017 due to sale and maturities of various investment securities.
-FVOCI is presented under Available for Sale Investments in the December 31, 2017 financial statements. - Investment Securities at Amortized Cost (ISAC) was higher at P99.8 billion as of December 31, 2018, an increase of P73.0 billion from the P26.8 billion level as of December 31, 2017 due to acquisitions of various investment securities net of matured accounts.
-ISAC is presented under Held to Maturity Investments in the December 31, 2017 financial statements. - Loans and Receivables is at P581.7 billion or P79.4 billion higher than the P502.3 billion as of December 31, 2017 level mainly due to loan releases in the current year to various borrowers, net of paydowns.

-- Property and Equipment went up by P1.0 billion from P18.7 billion as of December 31, 2017 to P19.7 billion as of December 31, 2018 mainly due to acquisitions of Furnitures, Fixtures and Equipment. - Investment Properties decreased by P2.1 billion from P15.6 billion as of December 31, 2017 to P13.5 billion as of December 31, 2018 due mainly to the disposal of P2.1 billion worth of foreclosed properties. - On April 26, 2018, the Board of Directors (BOD) of PNB and its subsidiary, PNB Holdings, approved the exchange of all their holdings in PNB General Insurance (PNB Gen), a subsidiary, for shares in Allied Bankers Insurance Corporation (ABIC), an affiliate.
-As a result, the Group reclassified all the assets and liabilities of PNB Gen to 'Assets of disposal group classified as held for sale' and 'Liabilities of disposal group classified as held for sale', respectively, in the consolidated statement of financial position. - Intangible Assets decreased by P0.3 billion from P3.3 billion in December 31, 2017 mainly due to the amortization of core banking integration costs and other IT assets and Softwares. - Deferred Tax Assets was higher by P0.4 billion from P1.7 billion to P2.1 billion as of December 31, 2018. - Other Assets amounted to P6.1 billion as of December 31, 2018 or a decline of P2.8 billion from P8.9 billion as of December 31, 2017.
+- Financial Assets at Fair Value Through Profit or Loss at P10.0 billion was higher by P7.1 billion from P2.9 billion attributed mainly to the purchases of various investment securities, net of sold and matured securities. - Financial Assets at Fair Value Through Other Comprehensive Income (FVOCI) was lower at P51.9 billion as of December 31, 2018, a decline of P17.9 billion or by 25.7% from the P69.8 billion level as of December 31, 2017 due to sale and maturities of various investment securities.
+FVOCI is presented under Available for Sale Investments in the December 31, 2017 AFS of the Bank. - Financial Assets at Amortized Cost (FAAC) was higher at P99.8 billion as of December 31, 2018, an increase of P73.0 billion from the P26.8 billion level as of December 31, 2017 due to acquisitions of various investment securities net of matured accounts.
+FAAC is presented under Held to Maturity Investments in the December 31, 2017 AFS of the Bank. - Loans and Receivables is at P581.8 billion or P79.7 billion higher than the P502.1 billion as of December 31, 2017 level mainly due to loan releases in the current year to various borrowers, net of paydowns. - Investment Properties decreased by P2.1 billion from P15.6 billion as of December 31, 2017 to P13.5 billion as of December 31, 2018 due mainly to the disposal of P2.1 billion worth of foreclosed properties. - On April 26, 2018, the BOD of PNB and its subsidiary, PNB Holdings, approved the exchange of all their holdings in PNB General Insurance (PNB Gen), a subsidiary, for shares in Allied Bankers Insurance Corporation (ABIC), an affiliate.
+As a result, the Group reclassified all the assets and liabilities of PNB Gen to Assets of disposal group classified as held for saleø and Liabilities of disposal group classified as held for saleø respectively, in the consolidated statement of financial position. - Other Assets amounted to P6.4 billion as of December 31, 2018 or a decline of P2.5 billion from P8.9 billion as of December 31, 2017.

-Consolidated liabilities increased by 19.3% or P138.5 billion from P716.6 billion as of December 31, 2017 to P855.1 billion as of December 31, 2018.
+Consolidated liabilities increased by 19.3% or P138.2 billion from P716.4 billion as of December 31, 2017 to P854.6 billion as of December 31, 2018.
 Major changes in liability accounts were as follows:

-- Deposit liabilities totaled P733.3 billion, P95.4 billion higher compared to its year-end 2017 level of P637.9 billion.
-Savings deposits went up by P50.2 billion, Demand deposits increased by P27.5 billion and Time deposits went up by P17.6 billion. - Bills and Acceptances Payable increased by P26.2 billion, from P43.9 billion to P70.1 billion, mainly accounted for by borrowings from other banks. - Bonds Payable amounted to P15.7 billion as of December 31, 2018 representing outstanding borrowings under the Euro Medium Term Note programme of the Bank. - Financial liabilities at Fair value through profit or loss increased by P0.2 billion from 2017 year-end balance of P0.3 billion. - Accrued Taxes, Interest and Other Expenses was higher by P0.9 billion, from P5.3 billion in December 31, 2017 to P6.2 billion as of December 31, 2018. - Income Tax Payable decreased by P0.1 billion from P1.0 billion to P0.9 billion as of December 31, 2017 and December 31, 2018, respectively.
+• Deposit liabilities totaled P733.2 billion, which was P95.3 billion higher compared to its yearend 2017 level of P637.9 billion.
+Savings deposits, Demand deposits and Time deposits went up by P50.1 billion, P27.5 billion and P17.7 billion, respectively.

+- Bills and Acceptances Payable increased by P26.2 billion, from P43.9 billion to P70.1 billion, mainly accounted for by borrowings from other banks. - Bonds Payable amounted to P15.6 billion as of December 31, 2018 representing outstanding borrowings under the Euro Medium Term Note programme of the Bank. - Financial liabilities at Fair value through profit or loss increased by P127 million from the 2017 yearend balance of P344 million. - Accrued Taxes, Interest and Other Expenses was higher by P0.8 billion, from P5.3 billion in December 31, 2017 to P6.2 billion as of December 31 2018. - Income Tax Payable decreased by P0.1 billion from P1.0 billion to P0.9 billion as of December 31, 2017 and December 31, 2018, respectively.